OlgaKt/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 - Very supported
 - Fully supported

-4. What factors, if any, contribute to your dissatisfaction or frustration at work?
+4. Do you feel that your contributions at the company are recognized and valued?

+- Yes, always
+- Yes, sometimes
+- No, rarely
+- No, never

 5. How would you rate your overall experience working in the company?
 - Excellent